firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

   - dropping in 150 mm coils over-extends the swingarm and binds the suspension, so relocate mounts or stick with stock length when upgrading shocks.[^17]
 - **Victor vs. Vsett hub traits.** Dualtron Victor’s 45 H wind favours higher ERPM while Vsett 10 hubs deliver more torque.
   - pair the motor to your gearing and controller (e.g., MakerBase 75200 on 72 V packs) before chasing 100 km/h benchmarks.[^18]
+- **Range hinges on aero.** Builders estimate a 20 kWh, 20 S motorcycle with optimized aerodynamics can cruise ~350 km at 100 km/h, and a lighter 15 kWh pack plus fairing may outlast heavier bricks once drag is addressed.[^moto_aero]
+  - relocating seats and accessories to reduce frontal area and choosing easy-clean lubricants capped the rebuild checklist for those conversions.[^moto_finish]
 - **Boutique ceilings:** Tronic X12 (24 S), Ubox 240, and Spintend 85250 builds all share MOSFET and shunt limits around 331 A; most racers cap hubs near 150–200 A battery and 310–360 A phase even after swapping to upgraded silicon.[^33]
 - **Hall sensors are now stock on Dualtron Storm/X2 frames.** Current production runs ship with hall-equipped hubs, so VESC conversions can skip aftermarket sensor retrofits and jump straight to tuning once the harness is verified.[^19]
 - **Pick Ubox over Flipsky for 14 S torque pulls.** Denis’ workshop rated Spintend’s Ubox ahead of Flipsky thanks to beefier MOSFETs and cooling; early Ubox units benefit from thicker thermal pads, and 14 S packs built on Samsung 30Q/40T cells can sustain ≈70 A battery draw as long as you respect the motor’s thermal limits.[^denis-ubox]